HeleneFabia/house-prices-kaggle/README.md

 <h2> Reflection </h2>

 Although I'm quite satisfied with this project and my solution, there are still some things that could be improved:

-My model uses every single feature in the dataframe.
-Creating new features that bundle some of the given features (e.g. the total number of square feet of a house) could make the model slimmer and thus faster and maybe more accurate (since fewer features may reduce the risk of overfitting).
+- My model uses every single feature in the dataframe.
+Creating new features that bundle some of the given features (e.g. the total number of square feet of a house) could make the model slimmer and thus faster and maybe also more accurate.

-I only experimented with one types of decision tree algorithm, Random Forest Regressor.
+- I only experimented with one type of decision tree algorithm, Random Forest Regressor.
 Maybe ExtraTrees Regressor, Gradient Boosting or XGBoost would yield better results.